 Manually run the processes

-To run a process manually on a map that has already been downloaded, make sure the map you want to run the processes on is the active tab in Illustrator.
+To run a process manually on a map that has already been downloaded, make sure the map on which you want to run the processes is the active tab in Illustrator.
 Then check the processes you want to perform and click Run (see Image 5).

 You must have an Illustrator file open to run these processes manually.

 Processes provide you with a design ready layers and structure, allowing you to more efficiently design your maps.
 The Processes window can be accessed from the Compilation window.

 This process applies a unique Illustrator layer color to each first-level Illustrator layer and then applies that color to all of the layer’s sublayers for easy organization and selection.